Sumenep Regency: Administrative districts

 Sumenep Regency is divided into twenty-seven districts (kecamatan), listed below with their areas and their populations at the 2010 census and the 2020 census, together with the official estimates as of mid-2024.
-The table also includes the location of the district administrative centres, the number of administrative villages in each district (totaling 328 rural desa and 4 urban kelurahan - the latter all in Kota Sumenep District), and their postcodes.
+The table also includes the location of the district administrative centres, the number of administrative villages or urban subdistricts in each district (totaling 328 rural desa and 4 urban kelurahan - the latter all in Kota Sumenep District), and their postcodes.

 Sumenep Regency, besides including the eastern quarter of Madura Island, also includes many offshore islands - notably the Kangean Islands to the east of Madura, the smaller Sapudi Islands lying between Madura and the Kangean Islands, and Talango Island closer to Madura; it also includes the small Masalembu Islands to the north (between Madura and Kalimantan) and the Giligenteng Islands to the southeast of Madura.
-The mainland (i.e. the area on Madura Island itself) covers 1,156.07 km^{2} (with 812,117 inhabitants in mid 2024) consisting of 18 districts, while the various islands are 937.40 km^{2} in area (with 330,885 people in mid 2024), comprising 9 districts, with 128 islands, 46 inhabited.
+The mainland (i.e. the area on Madura Island itself) covers 1,156.07 km^{2} (with 817,411 inhabitants in mid 2025) consisting of 18 districts, while the various island districts are 937.40 km^{2} in area (with 333,163 people in mid 2025), comprising 9 districts, with 128 islands, 46 inhabited.